MateriiApps/panels/README.md

 }
 ```

 These are the most basic ways to use the panels.
-Check out the [samples](/examples) directory for more detailed examples.
+Check out the [samples](/examples) for more detailed examples.